 Which countries recycle the most?

-3) BELGIUM– Some people consider Belgium’s recycling program to be the best in Europe.
+3) BELGIUM- Some people consider Belgium's recycling program to be the best in Europe.
 The Flemish part of Belgium has the highest waste diversion rate on the continent, with over half of its waste getting recycled or composted.
-What’s more, the Flemish economy has grown significantly since 2000, yet the level of waste generation has remained consistently low; usually economic growth goes hand in hand with a rise in the production of waste.
-Switzerland, Austria, and Belgium, are three relatively small central European nations who continuously outperform much larger nations when it comes to recycling.
+What's more, the Flemish economy has grown significantly since 2000, yet the level of waste generation has remained consistently low; usually, economic growth goes hand in hand with a rise in the production of waste.
+Switzerland, Austria, and Belgium are three relatively small central European nations that continuously outperform much larger nations when it comes to recycling.

 2) SOUTH KOREA- South Korea spends 2% of its GDP on a Green Growth Plan, hoping to deliver environmentally friendly economic prosperity.
 Its recycling industry is booming, and major companies are on board.
 Each apartment block has a fastidious recycling system similar to the Swiss model, where recycling is free but merely throwing items in the trash costs you a small amount of money.
 Wherever you are in the world, it seems economic incentives are an effective way of convincing people to care about recycling.

 The #1 country in the world for recycling is GERMANY, recycling over 65% of its recyclable waste!

 An example of a city that does an exceptionally good job of recycling is San Francisco, California.
 San Francisco boasts an incredible >80% rate of diverting waste from landfills.
 The population of San Francisco tends to be fairly eco-conscious, which is part of the reason people in the city want to keep waste out of landfills as much as possible and make the most out of resources like packaging that ends up harming the environment when not recycled.